 Balic graduated with a diploma in professional music from Berklee College of Music and bachelor degrees in classical music and music education from the University of British Columbia in Vancouver, Canada.
 She also has diplomas in piano performance and piano teaching from the Royal Conservatory of Music in Toronto.
 Balic is from Vancouver, Canada, and was an assistant professor in the Voice department at Berklee College of Music before moving to Los Angeles.

-Boston born and bred, McKinley started a career in film and television upon entering her freshman year of high school.
-By 16, she had already signed with a New York talent agent, began taking weekly private voice instruction and attended a long series of intensive music programs that specialized in voice performance.
-After high school, she attended The Boston Conservatory of Music majoring in Musical Theater and Voice and has now held an accomplished career spread over 3 decades as a professional singer, dancer, actress, voice-over artist and print model.
+Boston born and bred, Cassandre McKinley started a career in film and television upon entering her freshman year of high school.
+By 16, she had already signed with a New York talent agent, began taking weekly private voice instruction, and attended a long series of intensive music programs specializing in voice performance.
+After high school, she attended The Boston Conservatory where she majored in Musical Theater and minored in Voice.
+Cassandre's accomplished career now spans over three decades as a professional singer, dancer, actress, voice-over artist, and print model.

 An enthusiasm for pop and rock music, and the ability to match pitch when singing.